Skip directly to site content Skip directly to page options Skip directly to A-Z link Skip directly to A-Z link Skip directly to A-Z link

 PCR and Cultures of Patient Specimens

 Through twice-weekly visits to the 2 hospitals in La Guaira state over a 1-year period, we identified 71 patients who met the inclusion criteria (Appendix Tables 2, 3).
 We PCR amplified the Leptospira rrs gene from blood samples of 17, urine samples of 22, and both blood and urine samples of 2 patients.
 We also cultured Leptospira bacteria from blood samples from 13, urine samples from 20, and both blood and urine samples from 3 patients (Appendix Table 4).
 Using PCR amplification of Leptospira rrs in either blood or urine samples as confirmation of leptospirosis, the sensitivity of the rrs gene for diagnosing leptospirosis was 46% for blood and 59% for urine specimens; both sample types had 100% specificity.
 For lipL32 PCR amplification, sensitivity was 41% for blood, 35% for urine, and 70% when both blood and urine samples were tested; all samples had 100% specificity.
 For blood cultures, sensitivity was 43%, and specificity was 100%; for urine cultures, sensitivity was 59%, and specificity was 97%; for either positive blood or urine cultures, sensitivity was 95%, and specificity was 97% (Table 1; Appendix Tables 4–6).
-The rrs gene was also amplified from 2 patients who had negative Leptospira cultures: from a blood specimen of a patient with jaundice and from the urine of a patient who died of severe pulmonary disease.
+The rrs gene was amplified from 2 patients who had negative Leptospira cultures: from a blood specimen of a patient with jaundice and from the urine of a patient who died of severe pulmonary disease.

 Initial diagnoses were similar for patients in this study who had positive or negative Leptospira PCR and were most commonly dengue, hepatitis, icteric hemorrhagic syndrome, febrile syndrome, or unknown.
 Leptospirosis was listed as an initial diagnosis for 6 patients from whom Leptospira spp. were isolated and for 1 patient who had negative Leptospira cultures.
 Dengue was diagnosed in 3 patients and hepatitis in 4 patients who had positive Leptospira cultures; dengue was diagnosed in 5 patients and hepatitis in 4 patients who had negative cultures.
 Leptospira isolation was not correlated with seasonal variation in precipitation.

 We compared PCR sequences of rrs with GenBank sequences by using BLAST (17).
-We identified 29 sequences as L. interrogans, 3 as L. noguchii, and 4 were 99% identical to the intermediate species L. licerasiae and L. wolffi (Appendix Tables 7, 8); genome sequencing showed those 4 isolates belonged to a novel intermediate species that was then named L. venezuelensis (18).
+We identified 29 sequences as L. interrogans, 3 as L. noguchii, and 4 were 99% identical to the intermediate species L. licerasiae and L. wolffi (Appendix Tables 7, 8); genome sequencing showed those 4 isolates belonged to a novel intermediate species that we then named L. venezuelensis (18).
 The lig gene (12) was amplified by PCR from the urine of the culture-negative patient who died of pulmonary disease and was identified as belonging to L. interrogans by using BLAST.
 Patients who had positive tests for hepatitis or dengue and positive Leptospira blood or urine cultures all grew L. interrogans and were assumed to be co-infected.
 Serum samples from L. venezuelensis–positive patients were negative for hepatitis viruses A and B (Appendix Table 9).

 Clinical Characteristics